 With a heat wave hitting Washington everyone is reaching for cold treats.
-We have the cutest little neighborhood ice cream shop just a couple blocks from our house, and these evenings Kevin has been as itching to walk to The Scoop and get his ice cream fix.
+We have the cutest little neighborhood ice cream shop just a couple blocks from our house.
+These evenings Kevin has been itching to walk to The Scoop and get his ice cream fix.

-Cow's milk is a substance that is created by hormones, and therefore naturally contains some residual hormones from the cows that make it.
+Cow's milk is a substance that is created by hormones, therefore naturally contains some residual hormones from the cows that make it.
 Because of that, dairy is a hormonally active food in our bodies.
-This can cause hormonal disturbances, particularly for women, which can potentially cause hormonal acne or hormonally driven weight gain.
+This can cause hormonal disturbances, particularly for women, which can contribute to hormonal acne or hormonally driven weight gain.